 PUBH 420.
 Public Health Problem Solving: Epidemiology in Action!.
 3 hours.
+(Note: Students interested in pursuing epidemiology are highly urged to consider PUBH 420 for one of their selectives.)

 Through student driven discourse, hands-on projects and instructor facilitated case studies, this course is designed to hone previously learned epidemiological principles and apply them to simulated field conditions.
 Prerequisite(s): PUBH 120 and senior standing in the BA in Public Health program or consent of instructor.